w3c/wcag3/guidelines/groups/input-operation/input-operation/hover-content-hoverable.md

 type: foundational
 ---

-If pointer hover can trigger :term[Content], then the pointer can be moved over the additional content without the additional content disappearing
+If pointer hover can trigger :term[content], then the pointer can be moved over the additional content without the additional content disappearing

 :::note
 Examples of additional content controlled by the user agent include browser tooltips created through use of the HTML <code class="language-html">title</code> attribute.